-If you have a luteal phase defect, the lining of your uterus does not grow properly each month.
+If you have a luteal phase defect, that lining doesn't grow properly each month.
 This can make it difficult to become or remain pregnant.
-However, persistent luteal phase defect has not been proven to be a direct cause of infertility.

 Causes of Luteal Phase Defect

 The luteal phase is usually about 12 to14 days long.
-During this time, your ovaries produce a hormone called progesterone.
-This hormone tells the lining of the uterus, called the endometrium, to grow.
+During this time, your ovaries make a hormone called progesterone.
+It tells the lining of your uterus to grow.

-If you become pregnant, the developing baby attaches to this thickened lining.
-If you do not become pregnant, the lining eventually sheds, and you have a period.
+When you get pregnant, your developing baby attaches to this thickened lining.
+If you don't get pregnant, the lining eventually sheds, and you have a period.

-Luteal phase defect has been linked to many health conditions, including:
+The condition has been linked to many health problems, including things like:

 - Extreme amounts of exercise

-- Hyperprolactinemia (excess of a hormone that's responsible for milk production in breasts)
+- Hyperprolactinemia (too much of a hormone that's responsible for making breast milk)